felix-pb/kfd/README.md

         - This method exploits [CVE-2023-23536][1].
         - Fixed in iOS 16.4 and macOS 13.3.
         - Reachable from the App Sandbox but not the WebContent sandbox.
+        - $52,500 Apple Security Bounty reward.
     - `puaf_smith`:
         - This method exploits [CVE-2023-32434][2].
         - Fixed in iOS 16.5.1 and macOS 13.4.1.
         - Reachable from the WebContent sandbox and might have been actively exploited.
+    - `puaf_landa`:
+        - This method exploits [CVE-2023-41974][3].
+        - Fixed in iOS 17.0 and macOS 14.0.
+        - Reachable from the App Sandbox but not the WebContent sandbox.
+        - $70,000 Apple Security Bounty reward.
 - `kread_method`: The method used to obtain the initial `kread()` primitive.
 - `kwrite_method`: The method used to obtain the initial `kwrite()` primitive.